schedin/emoji-chat/backend/README.md

 | `PORT` | `8000` | Server port |
 | `API_TIMEOUT` | `30` | LLM API timeout in seconds |
 | `DEVELOPMENT_MODE` | `false` | Enable development mode with auto-reload |

+**Note:** Content moderation is now user-controlled via the frontend interface.
+Each user can enable/disable moderation for their own messages using the "Content Moderation" toggle in the chat interface.